 - It is fortunate that menus survived the disaster, and I hope my blog will help you in your preparations.
-The first class menu and links to recipes can be found here.
+There are also recipes for 3rd class and of course first class.

-- Ten courses might be a bit too ambitious.
-You can always pick and choose a few favorites and add in one or two novel dishes.
+- The ten course 1st Class Menu might be a bit too ambitious.
+You can always pick and choose a few favourites and add in one or two novel dishes.

 2nd Class Menu